-- 2.29 Recent amendments to the Act as a result of the 2009 Resource Management (Simplifying and Streamlining) Amendment Act resulted in a new section (S.86B) being inserted into the Act. - 2.30 Section 86B addresses when rules in proposed plan and changes have legal effect.
-Section 86B(1) sets out that a rule in a proposed plan have legal effect only once a decision on submissions relating to the rule is made and publicly notified, except if subsection 3 applies (S.86B(1)(a)), or the local authority concerned resolves that the rule has legal effect only once the proposed plan becomes operative in accordance with Clause 20 of Schedule 1 of the Act (S.86B(1)(c). - 2.31 Section 86B(3) states that a rule in a proposed plan has immediate effect if the rule protects historic heritage (S.86B(3)(d).
-At its meeting to adopt PC26 on the ??????
-2011, Council resolved that in accordance with S.86B(1)(a) and S.86B(3)(d), Rules included as part of PC26 shall have immediate effect.
+- 2.34 Recent amendments to the Act as a result of the 2009 Resource Management (Simplifying and Streamlining) Amendment Act resulted in a new section (S.86B) being inserted into the Act. - 2.35 Section 86B addresses when rules in proposed plan and changes have legal effect.
+Section 86B(1) sets out that a rule in a proposed plan have legal effect only once a decision on submissions relating to the rule is made and publicly notified, except if subsection 3 applies (S.86B(1)(a)), or the local authority concerned resolves that the rule has legal effect only once the proposed plan becomes operative in accordance with Clause 20 of Schedule 1 of the Act (S.86B(1)(c). - 2.36 Section 86B(3) states that a rule in a proposed plan has immediate effect if the rule protects historic heritage (S.86B(3)(d).
+At its meeting to adopt PC26 on the 22nd of June 2011, Council resolved that in accordance with s.86B(1)(a), s.86B(3)(d) and s.86B(5), rules included as part of PC26 shall have immediate effect from the date plan change 26 is publicly notified.